JWalshe86/Mickey-Mouse-Memory-Game/README.md

 - These cards then disappear from the game
 - If the next card you pick doesn't match, the cards flip back and remain in the game.
 - The game continues until all the cards have been matched and have been removed.
+- If you get 2 matches within 30 seconds you get 1 star
+- If you get 4 matches within 45 seconds you get 2 stars
+- If you get 6 matches within 60 seconds you get 3 stars & win the game!

 ## Contents